-These days, it’s a different story.
-While Downtown is still a little bit rough around the edges, it’s in the midst of a cultural and architectural resurgence that’s turning the area into a walkable, Metro-friendly destination dotted with museums and beautiful buildings.
-Get to know Bunker Hill, the Historic Core and beyond with these 20 things to do in Downtown Los Angeles.
+These days, it’s a mostly different story—though one that’s been unquestionably impacted by the uncertainties of the past few years.
+While Downtown still has some growing up to do, it’s in the midst of a (somewhat slowed down) retail, institutional and architectural resurgence that’s turning the area into a more walkable, Metro-friendly destination dotted with museums, superlative restaurants and beautiful buildings.
+Get to know Bunker Hill, the Historic Core and beyond with these things to do in Downtown Los Angeles.

-RECOMMENDED: See more in our guide to Downtown Los Angeles
+RECOMMENDED: Full guide to Downtown Los Angeles